tprobinson/express-cache-middleware/README.md

 This usually ends up as a response with `Content-Type: application/octet-stream`, which is not often what people want.
 To fix this, `hydrate` is run before the content is returned.

-`hydrate` is called with three arguments.
-The first is the Express response object, the second is what was returned from cache, and the third is a callback.
+`hydrate` is called with four arguments:

+* `req`, the Express request object
+* `res`, the Express response object
+* `data`. the data returned from cache
+* `cb`, an optional callback function

 Set any headers or perform any transformations on the returned data.
-Then, call the callback with (err, result) or return a Promise.
+Then, call the callback with `(err, result)` or return a Promise.

 **Note:** `hydrate` is not called for the first response, where your route returns its original content-- only for cache hits.